nickeubank/mids_coursera/class_5.md

 - Data science resources for accessibility

-## WEEK FIVE
+## WEEK FIVE [assignment / content TBD]

 - Theme: Bringing it all together
 - Learning objective:
   - Complete a worked example that brings together content from all 5 of the specialization courses

 ### Comprehensive example

-- This example should include all of key practices from throoughout the 5 courses
+- This example should include all of key practices from through out the 5 courses
 - Conclude week 5 with a summary of what was learned